A startup story

 Sarah “For me it was when the course adapted really well to Covid restrictions and how secure we were able to make people feel with full PPE made available.
 This is so important to me and the customers we help.”

-It’s now 6 months down the line.
+It’s now 6 months down the line since your startup story began.
 What are your big wins now?

 Sue says “Since the roadmap out of lockdown was announced by the government it’s gone mad!
 We’ve planned H&S courses with large companies in particular those set to reopen soon, who need to be prepared to protect workers and visitors alike.
 We worked right up to Christmas we were so busy.
 I’m amazed that despite lockdown there has been so much interest.